 grew at 0.7 percent, down from a 2.1 percent pace in the fourth quarter of 2016, and a 3.5 percent increase in the third quarter of 2016.
 This is the slowest growth since the mild contraction of negative 1.2 percent in the first quarter of 2014.
 The main reasons for the low rate of growth include weaker than expected consumer spending, reductions in private inventory investment, state and local government investment, federal government investment, and an increase in imports.
 The bad news was partially offset by an increase in exports and residential spending.
 For the full report read BEA - April

 However, the slow growth could also be partially explained because the seasonal adjustments do not provide an accurate picture of the first quarter.
 Note on the graph below that growth in the first quarter appears abnormally low in several years.
 Many economists believe the figures are not a true reflection of the first quarter's growth and call the difference "residual seasonality".
 The BEA describes residual seasonality as "when seasonal patterns remain in data even after they are adjusted for seasonal variations."
 The BEA is researching the issue.
-Read about the analysis in their blog
+Tim Duy in Bloomberg View

 on May 8, 2017 wrote about the challenge in interpreting the May GDP figure and his opinion that the Federal Reserve needs to discount the report.